 Following are links to valuable online resources found outside our website.
 Links may be to museums' articles about exhibits, plus much more topical information based on our online searches.

 Following online resources is information about offline resources including museums, DVDs, and paper-printed books, journals and articles.

-Also see from TFAO: California Art History and California Regionalism and California School of Painters
+Also see TFAO's topics: California Art History, California Impressionism and California Regionalism and California School of Painters

 From other websites:

 Aesthetic Forces: Nature in the Modern California Landscape, 1915-2015 is a 2021 exhibit at the Saint Mary's College Museum of Art which says: "In the 18th and 19th centuries, artists adapted the philosophical concepts of the sublime and picturesque to evoke moods and stir sensations in art viewers through a landscape painting's aesthetic experience.
 The sublime referred to a looming sensation -- a lurking threat and thrill -- alluded to as natural cataclysmic phenomena through darkened space or vast empty terrain.
 Whereas the picturesque, literally meaning "picture-like", referred to a pleasing sensation -- ideal tranquility in nature -- often depicted as a manicured garden or a compositionally balanced vista.
 With the advent of the 20th century, these concepts fell out of practice as Modernism flourished.
 Despite this, aesthetic approaches to landscape painting remained and like language, the roots of the sublime and picturesque lingered and continued to adapt in the genre of landscape."
 Accessed 2/22